Common Types of OCD: Subtypes, Their Symptoms and the Best Treatment

 Someone’s subtype is really just the particular way their OCD affects them.
-What does the mind focus on– in this case, little kids or the trash? –and what thoughts result from this focus?
+What does the mind focus on, and what thoughts result from this focus?
 Subtypes are relatively stable over time, though new symptoms can appear and old ones might fade.Clinicians call a condition like OCD heterogeneous because it varies so much from one person to the next.
 But there are a few common “clusters” of symptoms that researchers have noticed.

 There’s a lot of discussion about what these symptom clusters might be, which explains why you may not see some familiar ones here.
 There’s even more debate about whether or not there are more specific categories called subtypes.
 These are groups of obsessions and compulsions that pop up regularly in people with OCD.

 Many clinicians try not to talk about subtypes because there isn’t really any research backing them.
 And because they’re not perfect categories it’s generally not worth spending too much time trying to figure out which subtype you fit into.
 Still, for many people with OCD, the immediate recognition of their own experience in a list of subtypes is a powerful comfort at the start of the treatment process.